 Vicarious Visions has done a fantastic job preserving that god-tier level design, while sprucing up the environmental art to make each level feel suitably distinct.
 Looking back on videos of the original games, there’s a sunny drabness to most of the levels.
 But, in Tony Hawk’s Pro Skater 1 + 2, each level feels like its own unique place.

 Burnside is dark, moody and rainy now in a way that borders on neo-noir.
 The Mall, which previously just looked empty, now feels almost apocalyptically abandoned.
 The School is bursting with newfound colour, and COVID-era messages about the “new normal.”
 All the while, the soundtrack – featuring plenty of the original tracks and some new ones that fit in perfectly – blasts a ripping array of punk, ska, metal and hip hop.

 If you were a big fan of the early Tony Hawk’s Pro Skater games, or if you just w11nt to see what all the fuss was about, Tony Hawk’s Pro Skater 1 + 2 is a fantastic return to form for the beloved series.
 Activision has a fantastic platform here and I only hope they continue to build on it.
 Tony Hawk’s Pro Skater 3 and 4 are right there!

-Tony Hawk's Pro Skater 1 + 2 review
+Game: Tony Hawk’s Pro Skater 1 + 2

 Platform: PS4 (reviewed), PC, Xbox One